When not working as a chemist and business manager, Jeremy enjoys gaming.

 In an interview, game creator Uchikoshi was asked about Akane's motives for revenge, and he implied that more tests were performed on the past game participants than was shown in the game (which was bad enough).
 His exact quote reads: "Perhaps there were things that happened on that ship that couldn't be shown in the actual game."

-The exact nature and design of these tests is unknown, but it's likely a case of a situation being scrapped for being too dark (especially when dealing with kids, who are likely to spark controversy if harmed too much in any game).
+The exact nature and design of these tests are unknown, but it's likely a case of a situation being scrapped for being too dark (especially when dealing with kids, who are likely to spark controversy if harmed too much in any game).
 Clover also hints towards these experiments, showing the events of Akane's first Nonary game are even more despicable than shown, further justifying her vengeful actions.

 3. Dio Intended to Molest Clover